ekhumbata/erickhumbata/_posts/2023-03-5-ComputerVisionForRobotics.md

 **Show the newly generated transform tree graph, what is the new root/parent frame?**

 <iframe src="../assets/adventures-in-duckietown/images_ex3/newTransformTree.pdf" width="75%" height="500px"></iframe>
 <figcaption align = "center"><b>Fig.3: New transform tree</b></figcaption>

 <br>

 The new parent frame shown on the transform tree graph is footprint - but in reality the root is “WorldFrame”.
-You can imagine just drawing a connection between “odometry” and “footprint” in **Enter figure number here!** - this is the true new tree.
+You can imagine just drawing a connection between “odometry” and “footprint” in Fig.3 - this is the true new tree.

 <br>